Joshua Tree National Park

 Caroline and I made it to Joshua Tree National Park late one evening, just as the sun was setting.
-We’d driven hours to get there (we’d been in Phoenix the night before) and were exhausted from being in the car for so long.
+We’d driven hours to get there (we’d been in Phoenix the night before) and were exhausted from being in the van for so long.
 One of our motivations for going there though was that the scenery is just incredible for taking pictures.
 We arrived just in time to snap a few using the Fujifilm X-T2 Mirrorless Digital Camera and the Fujinon XF16mmF1.4 R WR.
 More about the photography gear we use HERE.

-The Cholla Cactus Garden
+Visit the Cholla Cactus Garden

 The garden is located about 12 miles south of the park’s north entrance.
 There’s a trail there which I’ve hiked before that is only a quarter mile long.
 We didn’t have the time for it on this excursion but it’s worth the trip.
 Wear shoes, not open toed sandals and be sure to stay on the path.